Heists & Hoaxes

 The Great Train Robbery of 1963

-A gang stole millions from a Royal Mail train in 1963.
-Ronnie Biggs's prison escape and decades hiding in Brazil made it Britain's most famous heist.
+In the Great Train Robbery 1963, a gang stole millions from a Royal Mail train.
+Ronnie Biggs's escape and years hiding in Brazil made it Britain's most famous heist.

 How Victor Lustig Sold the Eiffel Tower Twice